Image Mirroring

 Mirroring built image

 Once an application is deleted, if no other application is using the same image name and tag, the image is deleted from the mirroring registry.
+If the image is still used by another application, it will not be deleted until the lifecycle TTL is reached (see [this section][#image-retention-policy]).

 In order to speed up the image build, we are using the mirroring registry as a remote cache (available in AWS, GCP and Scaleway).
 It will avoid building the image from scratch, only the layers that changed will be built.

-Check out the Best practices section below to know some best practices you can follow to ensure you benefit from all the caching system and reduce the build time.
+Check out the best practices section below to know some best practices you can follow to ensure you benefit from all the caching system and reduce the build time.

 Application deployed from a container registry